 University students have the opportunity to dive into Dutch culture.
 Students can look forward to a unique experience when they leave the classroom in the capital city of Amsterdam.
 In all areas, including trade and logistics, culture and society, sports and healthcare, and IT, the city is known as a hub for research and education.

 8. HU University of Applied Sciences Utrecht

-The university currently has a network of partner universities around the world.
-This allows its students and professionals to collaborate with companies and organizations through internships, exchange agreements, and projects.
+At present, the university has a worldwide network of partner universities.
+This allows its students and professionals through internships, exchange contracts and projects to collaborate with companies and organizations.

-Established in 1614, the University of Groningen started out as a provincial college and was housed in the Menolda and Sywen convent.
-By 1815, the school was recognized as a national college of higher education.
-It gained the status of a state university through the Higher Education Act of 1876.
+The University of Groningen was founded in 1614 and became a provincial college in Menolda and Sywen.
+The school was recognized as a national higher education college by 1815.
+The Higher Education Act of 1876 gained the status of a state university.

-The university has 11 faculties and offers a wide range of Bachelor’s and Master’s degrees that are taught in English.
-The Bachelor’s degrees offered by the university include Art History, American Studies, Media Studies, International Business, Medicine, and Astrology, among others.
+It has 11 facilities and offers a large number of English-language bachelor and master degrees.
+The university’s bachelor’s degrees include Art History, American Studies, Media Studies, International Business, medicine and astrology.